-The RES instruction ends when CS# goes high, after the ID been read out at least once.
+The RES instruction is ended by CS# goes high after the ID been read out at least once.
 The ID outputs repeatedly if continuously send the additional clock cycles on SCLK while CS# is at low.

 Figure 13.
-Read Electronic Signature (RES) Sequence (Command ABh) (SPI Mode)
+Read Electronic Signature (RES) Sequence (SPI Mode)

 Figure 14.
-Read Electronic Signature (RES) Sequence (Command ABh) (QPI Mode)
+Read Electronic Signature (RES) Sequence (QPI Mode)